 Note 1: The Administration Performer must be able to get the list of planned administrations, either by querying (Pull) or receiving (Push).
-Therefore, either Transaction Y1 or Transaction Y2 shall be implemented for Administration Order Placer / Administration Performer.
+Therefore, either Transaction Y1 or Transaction Y2 (or both) shall be implemented for Administration Request Placer / Administration Performer.

 X.1.1 Actor Descriptions and Actor Profile Requirements

 Most requirements are documented in Transactions (Volume 2).
 This section documents any additional requirements on profile’s actors.

-<Do not repeat the definitions of the Actors that are maintained in the TF General Introduction Appendix A (Actor Definitions).
-Include text in this section to describe the Actor in the context of this Profile.>

-<This section is empty unless there is a need for specific descriptions or requirements.
-Actors without additional requirements or elaborate descriptions need not be listed here.>

-<If this is a Workflow Profile the sequence of transactions often require data from an inbound transaction to be carried forward to subsequent transactions .
-Individual transactions, which are designed to be reusable, do not define this data mapping and it must be documented here.
-If this is a long technical mapping, consider including this material in an appendix to Volume 2.
-For an example, see Radiology Scheduled Workflow RAD TF-2: Appendix A.>

-<This section may also define system behavior.
-For example, in the PIX Profile, an ADT message is first received by the PIX Manager.
-The PIX manager should then use this data to respond to subsequent queries.
-Although this may be implied, it should be explicitly documented in this section.>

-<Note that for content modules, bindings to other transport or workflow modules are referenced in the Required Actor Groupings section below. >
+In a typical implementation, after the Medication is prescribed, the administrations are scheduled and administration events (instance orders) are defined, for example in an EHR in a hospital.
+Such systems implement the Medication Administration Order Placer.

+The medication orders are then consulted in a nurse’s or a patient’s mobile application, for the purpose of performing these administrations.
+This system thus implements the Medication Administration Performer actor.

+After administration, the same system informs about the status of administrations – This system thus implements the Medication Administration Informer actor.
+The administration is for example received by the EHR, which then also implements the Administration Consumer actor.

 X.1.1.1 Medication Administration Order Placer

 The Medication Administration Order Placer contains the instance orders for each planned medication administration.
-It responds to a FHIR search request from the Medication Administration Performer
+It responds to a FHIR search request from the Medication Administration Performer.

 X.1.1.2 Medication Administration Performer